-April Fool's Lan Saturday the 31st of March 3.00 PM - some time Sunday Cameron Hall Loft (above the UCC)
+April Fool's Lan Saturday the 31st of March 3.00 PM - some time Sunday Cameron Hall Loft

 The name explains it all.
 The UCC runs a LAN once every two months or so.
 These are your best chance to play against other UCCans at the LAN games of your choice.
-LANs are FREE for members, but feel free to bring some friends too.
+LANs are FREE for members, but friends are most welcome.